siemdejong/mscthesis/README.md

 <!-- LAYOUT -->
 ## Planned layout

-As the thesis aims to report on two diagnostic prediction models, a [TRIPOD](https://www.tripod-statement.org/)-like structure is followed.
+As the thesis aims to report on two diagnostic prediction models for development and validation, a [TRIPOD](https://www.tripod-statement.org/)-like structure is followed.
 See below.
 Yet to be adapted to this study.